haxorof/openstack-aio-ceph-ansible/README.md

 # openstack-aio-ceph-ansible

-Install and configure OpenStack (Pike) AIO to use Ceph and work on an Intel NUC (NUC7i7BNH) 32GB RAM with a single 500GB M.2 SSD disk
+Install and configure OpenStack (Queens) AIO to use Ceph and work on an Intel NUC (NUC7i7BNH) 32GB RAM with a single 500GB M.2 SSD disk

 Before this playbook is executed: